Inner Speech is the Future of Thought-to-Text BCI

-Self-regulation consistently links to inner speech across development and domains.
-Children with better-developed inner speech show superior performance on behavioral inhibition and delayed gratification tasks.
-In sports psychology, self-talk enhances performance, confidence, and motivation.
-Interestingly, interrogative self-talk ("Will I?") produces better task engagement than declarative self-talk ("I will") (Senay et al., 2010) (Dolcos & Albarracín, 2014).
+Self-regulation links to inner speech across development too.
+Children with better-developed inner speech perform better on inhibition and delayed gratification tasks.
+In sports psychology, self-talk enhances performance and motivation.
+Curiously, interrogative self-talk ("Will I?") produces better task engagement than declarative ("I will") (Senay et al., 2010) (Dolcos & Albarracín, 2014).

 Reading comprehension requires inner speech for difficult texts